 ---|---|

 One of the most important things to consider when making your choice is the card’s annual fee.
 While some of our picks are free to carry, others come with annual fees that can take a huge chunk out of your bonus.
-For example, the Citi® / AAdvantage® Executive World Elite Mastercard®‘s bonus is worth around $1,260*, but its $595 annual fee brings the actual value down to $665 (which is still a great value).
-However, premium cards usually come with premium perks that can make up the difference.
-You just need to consider what’s more important in the long run.
+For example, if a bonus is worth $1,260, a $595 annual fee would bring the actual value down to $665 (which is still a great value).
+However, premium cards usually come with premium perks that can add to the value, like travel credits and lounge access.
+You should add these into the equation.

 Aside from your credit score, many issuers have additional qualifying restrictions on sign-up bonuses.
 Major issuers typically put restrictions on earning sign-up bonuses to avoid credit card churning — the practice of repeatedly opening and closing credit cards with the intention of earning sign-up bonus rewards.
 Make sure that you always read the fine print of the offer before you apply.